21r21a33333/openfhe-secure-maxcosine/README.md

 ## Algorithm Overview

-This project implements a **linear search algorithm** for finding the most similar vector in a database using **cosine similarity**.
-The algorithm is designed to work with homomorphic encryption (OpenFHE/CKKS) for privacy-preserving computations.
+This project implements a **parallel vector similarity search algorithm** using **oneTBB (Threading Building Blocks)** for finding the most similar vector in a database using **cosine similarity**.
+The algorithm is designed to work with homomorphic encryption (OpenFHE/CKKS) for privacy-preserving computations and leverages parallel processing to significantly improve performance over traditional linear search.

 ## Core Algorithm